cloudnash/DPDzero-DevOpsAssignment/README.md

-***ERROR 2 : we have encountered another error in nginx.conf, so we are going to reconfigure the deafualt.conf and Dockerfile
+***ERROR 2 : I have encountered another error in nginx.conf, so I am going to reconfigure the deafualt.conf and Dockerfile

 -----defualt.conf------